In the past several years, we’ve seen more and more leading business schools offering deferred enrollment MBA programs.

 Berkeley Haas Accelerated Access

-Application requirements include the application form, university transcripts, 2 short essays, 2 recommendations, a resume, and the GMAT or GRE.
+Application requirements include the application form, university transcripts, 2 short essays, 2 recommendations, a resume, and the GMAT, GMAT Focus or GRE.
 Interviews are then conducted by invitation only.
 Accepted candidates must make a $500 deposit.

 Carnegie Mellon Tepper Future Business Leaders

 Carnegie Mellon’s Tepper School of Business launched a deferred MBA program, called Tepper Future Business Leaders, in early 2021.
-The new program is open to college seniors expecting to graduate from any U.S. institution without work experience.
+The program is open to college seniors expecting to graduate from any U.S. institution without work experience.
 The deferment period is two to four years during which time candidates are expected to gain professional experience.

 Chicago Booth Scholars Program